4awpawz/fusion.ssg.web/src/templates/docs/metadata.md

 # Metadata

-While most text is meant to be read by a human, metadata is text that's meant to be easily readable by a program, for example fusion.ssg.

-## Metadata Format

-[YAML](https://yaml.org/) is a human-friendly data serialization language for all programming languages.
-It is a widely used configuration format that's readable by both humans and machines.
+fusion.ssg generates metadata while parsing your project's files which it uses to drive each build-cycle.
+At the conclusion of each build-cycle, fusion.ssg serializes this metadata to the file _.assets.json_, which is located in the project's root folder.

 Each piece of metadata consists of a key and a corresponding value.

-The metadata that fusion.ssg generates from parsing your project's files drive's each build-cycle.
-At the conclusion of each build-cycle, fusion.ssg serializes this metadata to the file _.assets.json_, which is located in the project's root folder.

-<p class="info"><a href="{baseURL}/docs/htmldocuments/templates">Template</a> related metadata includes their <a href="{baseURL}/docs/htmldocuments/frontmatter">front matter</a>.</p>

-<p class="info">fusion.ssg makes this metadata available to your project's <a href="{baseURL}/docs/htmldocuments/components">components</a>, which they can use to add dynamic content to your site's HTML documents.
-In most cases, you want to limit your focus on those items that are <b>"assetType": "template"</b>.
-For more information, please see <a href="{baseURL}/docs/htmldocuments/components#metadata-properties">Metadata Properties</a>.</p>
+fusion.ssg makes this metadata available to your project's <a href="{baseURL}/docs/htmldocuments/components">components</a>, which they can use to add dynamic content to your site's HTML documents.
+In most cases, you want to limit your focus on those metadata items whose **assetType** equals _"template"_.
+For more information, please see <a href="{baseURL}/docs/htmldocuments/components#metadata-properties">Metadata Properties</a>.

+<p class="info"><a href="{baseURL}/docs/htmldocuments/templates">Template</a> metadata includes their <a href="{baseURL}/docs/htmldocuments/frontmatter">front matter</a>.</p>

 <article>
-<header><p class="example">.assets.json</p></header>
+<header><p class="example">A template asset in .assets.json</p></header>
 <pre><code class="language-JSON"> [
   {
     "timestamp": 1683293747955.9675,